tbilloud/Compton-Camera/README.md

 Requires:
 - Linux or MacOS
 - 20 GB of disk space
-- Python3 with packages OpenGate, Napari, uproot, awkward-pandas.
+- Python >= 3.10 and pip
 - Allpix²
-- Optional: CUDA
+- Optional: CUDA, napari

 Tested with:
 - OS: Ubuntu 22.04 / 24.04, MacOS 15.4.1 (Allpix² does not support Windows)